Diamond Color Explained in Plain English

 When it comes to buying a diamond, one of the most confusing aspects is the “color” grade.
 You may wonder, “How can a diamond be ‘colorless’ yet still have a color?” or “Why does the color of a diamond matter?”
 You’re not alone in this confusion.
 Many buyers get overwhelmed by the diamond color grading system, leaving them unsure of how to make an informed decision.

-What Is Diamond Color, and Why Does It Matter?
+What Is Diamonds Color, and Why Does It Matter?

 To measure the color of diamonds, experts use a scale that ranges from D (colorless) to Z (light yellow or brown).
 The closer a diamond is to D, the rarer and more expensive it is.